paulsinclair51/briteTest/docs/BriteTest_Contributor_Guide.md

 - Create a dedicated rename branch.
 - Restrict the change to naming and branding only.

-2. Choose one approved replacement name
+2. Choose a replacement name
-- Select one of the four preferred alternatives.
 - Use the chosen name consistently across code, docs, and assets.

 3. Update user-facing names first
 - Update the project title in `README.md`.
 - Update top-level headings in BriteTest documentation files.
-- Add a temporary note in `README.md` that the project was renamed from BriteTest.
+- Add a temporary note in `README.md` that the project was renamed from LiteTest.

 4. Update branding assets
-- Duplicate existing branding files to the new naming scheme.
+- Update SVG branding files to the new namE.
 - Regenerate PNG files from SVG files.
-- Keep old logo files temporarily for one release to avoid broken references.

-5. Update generator and file references
+5. Update file references
-- Update `scripts/genpdf` to use the new document branding file names.
 - Update markdown image references to point to renamed branding files.
 - Regenerate all PDFs and verify output paths.

-6. Update source identifiers carefully
+6. Update name in all files carefully
+- Update Contributor Guide for name change.
+Ensure entry in alternatives table for the old name is not changed to the new name.
 - Update only external identifiers that represent the project brand.
 - Avoid changing public API symbols unless explicitly required.
 - If API symbol changes are required, treat them as a major-version change.